salierri/dimhaven-docs/behaviours.md

 ## Animation Delay

+> Self-explanatory

 The script has to be on the same GameObject as the Animation component.

-If `Random` is selected, the delay will be from `MinimumRandomDelay` to `Delay`.

 The `Speed` variable is transferred to the animation, so it can be used to play the same animation at different speed on different GameObjects.